Dental Implants In La Mesa, CA

 When replacing a single tooth, a dental implant is the ideal solution.
 This is because the implant does not need the support of other teeth and therefore does not harm adjacent, healthy teeth.
-It is recommended not to leave the jaw with a missing tooth but to contact the dentist as soon as possible to make an implant.
-A jaw with a missing tooth may cause the bone to recede and be absorbed by the gums.
-This requires bone implantation and impairs the retention of adjacent healthy teeth.
+It is not recommended to leave the jaw with a missing tooth.
+This condition may cause the bone to deteriorate, and may require bone augmentation.

 Rehabilitation/ Replacement of All Teeth

-When all the teeth are missing in both the upper and lower jaws, the best solution is dentures supported by implants.
-The denture is anchored using special attachments that snap into place in the implants for optimum retention.
-A full denture that is not retained by dental implants affects speech, eating habits, facial features, and in general the person’s lifestyle.
+When all teeth are missing in both the upper and lower jaws, the best solution is dentures supported by implants.
+The denture is anchored using special attachments that snap into place onto the implants for optimum retention.
+A full denture that is not retained by dental implants affects speech, eating habits, facial features, and in general, the person’s lifestyle.

 How Does the Implant Work?

 Diagnosis – During the preliminary examination, the dentist checks the location of the blood vessels, nerves and air pockets in the jaw.
 Based on the results of a panoramic X-ray or CT, the dentist decides on the most suitable implant, its length, width and location in the jaw.